 Things to consider before starting a repo business

 It’s also important to get firsthand experience in the repo industry.
 Spending a few years working with a reputable repo business can give you valuable experience and insight into the challenges of this industry.
-This experience will leave you better prepared to establish your business, but it also gives you a sense of whether you’ll want to work in this industry long-term before you make the financial investment of starting your business.
+This experience will leave you better prepared to establish your business, but it also gives you a sense of whether you’ll want to work in this industry long-term before making the financial investment of starting your business.